Just the Essentials for Learners Everywhere

-Learning blood banking/transfusion medicine is scary!
-When you get started, you feel overwhelmed by facts, regulations, and intimidating words like “autoadsorption” and “elution.”
-It’s easy to get discouraged and feel like you are in WAY over your head.
+Learning blood banking/transfusion medicine can be scary!
+It’s easy to feel overwhelmed by facts, regulations, and intimidating words like “autoadsorption” and “elution.”
+You may get discouraged and feel like you are in WAY over your head.

-Fear not!
-I’ve been right where you are, and with help, I found my way out.
-My name is Joe Chaffin, and I’m a Transfusion Medicine physician and teacher.
-For the past 25 years, I’ve helped guide tens of thousands of learners just like you over the intimidating mountain of details toward mastery of this field.
-I would love to help you, too!
+But guess what?
+I’ve been right where you are, and I want to help you figure this out!
+I’m Joe Chaffin, and I’m a physician and teacher.
+For over 25 years, I’ve helped guide tens of thousands of learners just like you through the maze of details toward mastery of this field.

 Joe Teaching